 NOTE The CAB Chair and the IEC General Secretary & CEO or delegated representative may attend all meetings within the CA System, ex officio, without vote.

-7.2 Each Member Body has one vote.
+7.2 Each Voting Member Body has one vote.

 7.3 Meetings of the MC shall be held at least annually.